linode/docs/docs/web-servers/apache/apache-2-web-server-on-centos-5.md

 To disable an existing module (at your own risk) edit the file in question, and comment out the `LoadModule` statement by prefixing the line with a hash (e.g. `#`).

-To get a list of available Apache modules modules in the Fedora repository use the following commands:
+To get a list of available Apache modules modules in the CentOS repository use the following commands:

     yum search mod_